 But if you’d prefer to use black beans that you’ve cooked from dried ahead of time, that works too.

-(I used to always make my own beans from scratch and freeze them.
+(I used to always make my own from scratch and freeze them.
 But honestly, I just don’t notice that big of difference in taste or texture.
 It’s not worth the extra effort to me to make an ingredient before I can make a recipe.)

 How to make black refried beans